 Closely coupled with the above is the ability to profile the decision-maker the content is required to engage.
 Different decision-makers may need different content.
 The content may change depending on the stage of the sales process.
 Again, sales are a valuable resource at this point.

 Search Engine Marketing

-There is little point having a website if it cannot be found when a prospect searches for information.
+There is little point in having a website if it cannot be found when a prospect searches for information.
 It is important for the modern marketer to have a detailed knowledge of how search works.
 In search, the goalposts move regularly and it is important to stay up to date.

 There needs to be a hub for all the information the business may publish.
 That hub can be a more aggressive sales medium than the content itself.
 The website must be both a resource for existing customers and a lead generator for potential new customers.

 Website design and SEM are closely linked.
-Brand and visual are important but not at the expense of SEM.
+Brand and visuals are important but not at the expense of SEM.
 The modern marketer must understand the relationship between the two.

 Inbound marketing done on an ad-hoc basis will not succeed as consistency is required to produce any meaningful results.
 Project management involves delivering to the plan (see above).
 This in turn involves progressing those who have promised either rough or completed content to deliver on time.

 Email marketing is defined here as delivering information (not a sales pitch) relevant to customers at the appropriate time via the medium of Email.
 To achieve this is far from easy and requires mastery of many of the skills outlined above.

-Some of the skills required to implement a pull marketing process can vary month to month.
+Some of the skills required to implement a pull marketing process can vary from month to month.
 Special projects like a product launch or a new venture can cause peaks in demand.
 There is customer experience and referral processes to manage.
 The demands on a marketer go on and on.